bitshares/dev.bitshares.works/source/knowledge-base/trn_proposed_notes.md

 ## Proposed Transaction - Notes

-*This section shares some of Proposed Transaction issues we have known.*
+*This section shares some of Proposed Transaction issues we have taken.*

 #### Contents:
 - Proposal_delete_operation issues #75, #146 (closed)